AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/code-based/tutorial.md

 ## Fetch and cache the code-based content

 To fetch the content for the surfaces configured in Adobe Journey Optimizer campaigns, call the [updatePropositionsForSurfaces](../api-reference.md#updatepropositionsforsurfaces) API .
-It is encouraged to batch requesting multiple [Surface](../public-classes/surface.md) URIs in a single API call when possible.
+You should batch requesting multiple [Surface](../public-classes/surface.md) URIs in a single API call when possible.
 The returned code-based experiences are cached in-memory by the Messaging extension and persists through the lifecycle of the app (i.e as long as the app is running).
-An example of the call is shown below.
+An example of the call is shown below:

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>